 In addition to coursework, the certificate also allows students to pursue additional service opportunities through participation in local ministry involved in health and health care-based practicums.
 These extracurricular opportunities allow students to have hands-on experience applying what they are learning in the classroom in the local community.

-Duke Divinity School accepts applications for our three deadlines starting in September and concluding with the final deadline on April 15.
+Duke Divinity School accepts applications for our three deadlines starting in late August and concluding with the final deadline on April 15.
 Our admissions requirements include a demonstrated a current vocation or intended vocation in health care and a minimum GPA of 3.00 in a bachelor’s degree from a regionally-accredited college or university prior to the intended date of enrollment.

 - Early deadline: November 1